dhparker-pixel/studious-lamp/README.md

 Include the script .js file, the .css file and load the data .js file.

-Somehitng along the lines of:
+something along the lines of:

 < div id="faculty" > < /div >